-Granted, my style of coping for gaping emotional holes in my childhood experiences is unique to me, but I think many of us today struggle with uncertainties and the self-imposed weight of trying to live right and good and in a purposeful, fulfilling manner.
-We all inevitably derive our own methods of making sense of the world, and in light of unfinished business from years or decades before, we can only too easily drift away from presence, deep knowing, and the powerful silence that can anchor us into the herenow.
+Granted, my style of coping for gaping emotional holes in my childhood experiences is unique to me.
+But I think many of us today struggle with uncertainties and the self-imposed weight of trying to live right and good and in a purposeful, fulfilling manner.
+We all inevitably derive our methods of making sense of the world.
+In light of unfinished business from years or decades before, we can only too easily drift away from presence, deep knowing, and the powerful silence that can anchor us into the herenow.

 The modern world has us unnecessarily handling one trauma after another.
 Non-events and staged emergencies abound in an era of globalist politics, big data, technocratic elitism, massive wealth gaps, and persistent media saturation.
 The sheer glut of misdirection, disinformation, narrative manipulation and consistent erosion of our agencies, rights and freedoms, compound the challenge of achieving any level of certainty and psychological stability.

 What is natural to an organic, free human existence is at odds with the fiction of the markets, the industrial complexes, and the utterly failed experiments known commonly as government.
-So, now, we stand squarely at the crossroads of what has been, what has never really worked, and how we will choose to proceed — collectively, or as segmented tribes and splintered communities, or private societies and other types of sovereign entities.
+So, now, we stand squarely at the crossroads of what has been, what has never really worked, and how we will choose to proceed.
+Will it be collectively, or as segmented tribes and splintered communities, or as private societies and other types of sovereign entities?

 . . .

-Within your heart, you have the ability to tap into your deepest truth, and clearest knowing.
-None of what is happening outside of you may matter at all once you find real silence — and thus, a rock solid foundation.
+Within your heart, you can tap into your deepest truth, and clearest knowing.
+None of what is happening outside of you may matter at all once you find real silence – and thus, a rock solid foundation.
 To be where you are, to embody your universal self, to act as a resilient, truly empowered presence is natural.

 ~ Rudolph Steiner